Exploring Italy Family Style

 Siena, Italy Map

-Our first day-trip from Florence, was to drive to Siena so we could see the famous horse race there.
+Our first day-trip from Florence, was to drive south to Siena so we could see the famous horse race there.
 The Palio di Siena (known locally simply as Il Palio) is a horse race that is held twice each year, on 2 July and 16 August.

 San Gimignano, Italy Map